El Paso Violent Crimes Lawyer

 - The actor used or displayed a deadly weapon, or

-- The actor caused bodily injury to a disabled person or a person 65 years of age or older.
+- The actor caused bodily injury to a disabled person or a person 65 or older.

 Murder, one of the most serious violent felonies, is usually a first-degree felony.
 However, if the defendant can prove by a preponderance of the evidence that they acted out of sudden passion after being provoked, then the offense is a second-degree felony.